Get Pet CPR and First Aid Certified in California

 Education and Training Experience

-In addition to certification, some employers may require specific degrees or hands-on experience, which can be gained through a CPR class.
+In addition to certification, some employers may require specific degrees or experience, which can be gained through a CPR class.
 For example:

 -